 All the machine guns in operation during the first world war were based on the model invented by Hiram Maxim in 1883.
 The "Maxim Gun" used the recoil of the first shot to load the next bullet, granting a rate of fire that was unthinkable in previous models (such as the "Gatling Gun" used during the U.S. Civil War).

 Every army had its own variant of the Maxim's machine gun.
 The Germans had the Machineengewehr 08, the Italians the Fiat-Revelli, French and Americans the Hotchkiss, the British the Vickers.
 Their specifics were very similar.
-A machine gun during World War I could, in theory, shoot between 500 and 600 bullets a minute at a distance that varied between 2 and 4 kilometres.
+A machine gun during World War I could, in theory, shoot between 500 and 600 bullets a minute at a distance that varied between 2 and 4 kilometers.

-In reality the operators fired in short flurries in order to avoid overheating and the precision of their aim significantly decreased beyond 1000 metres.
+In reality the operators fired in short flurries in order to avoid overheating and the precision of their aim significantly decreased beyond 1000 meters.
 The bullets, from 6.5 to 8 mm in caliber, were loaded through magazines or belts and the barrel was cooled down with air or water.
-Given its weight and the difficulties in its operation (the great quantity of munitions it needed, the fragility of its mechanism, the cooling gear) the machine gun is, at the begginning of the war, an exclusively defensive weapon.
+Given its weight and the difficulties in its operation (the great quantity of munitions it needed, the fragility of its mechanism, the cooling gear) the machine gun is, at the beginning of the war, an exclusively defensive weapon.
 The necessity to use automatic fire on the offensive, without a tripod, and to mount the weapon on planes, brought to the adoption of lighter models, such as the Lewis Gun, and to the invention of the first sub-machine guns, around 1917.

 The machine gun forced the soldiers to take shelter in the ground.
 Without it defending the artillery the military tactics of the time would have been perfectly adequate to break the stalemate.
 Without the machine gun modern trench warfare would not have existed.